numpy/numpy/doc/source/reference/c-api/strings.rst

 .. c:type:: PyArray_StringDTypeObject

-    The C struct backing instances of StringDType in Python.
+    The C struct backing instances of StringDType and ByteStringDType in Python.
     Attributes store the settings the object was created with, an instance of ``npy_string_allocator`` that manages string allocations for arrays associated with the DType instance, and several attributes caching information about the missing string object that is commonly needed in cast